aysieelf/Foxy-Dreams/README.md

 ## 🎮 Quick Start (Just Play)
 Download the game:
 - **macOS**: Download `SleepyFox.zip` from [Releases]()
-  - After downloading, locate Snake.app in Finder.
+  - After downloading, locate SleepyFox.app in Finder.
   - When opening for the first time:
     - Right-click (or Control-click) on the app and select Open.
     - In the pop-up dialog, confirm by clicking Open.